-He was not home by eleven o'clock.
+On the Friday, he was not home by eleven o'clock.
 The baby was unwell, and was restless, crying if he were put down.
-Mrs Morel, tired to death, and still weak, was scarcely under control.
+Mrs. Morel, tired to death, and still weak, was scarcely under control.
 "I wish the nuisance would come," she said wearily to herself.
 The child at last sank down to sleep in her arms.
 She was too tired to carry him to the cradle.

 "But I'll say nothing, whatever time he comes," she said.
-"It only works me up, I won't say anything."
-She did not trust herself, however.
-Time after time she had said the same, determined to refrain, and then her sudden anger had flashed out.
-She wished, with the loathing of weariness, that she might be spared seeing him when he came home.
-The reason she would not go to bed and leave him to come in when he liked-let any woman tell.

-"I know if he does anything, it'll make my blood boil," she said pitiably to herself.
+"It only works me up; I won't say anything.
+But I know if he does anything it'll make my blood boil," she added to herself.